 Arizona Desert Scorpion (Hadrurus arizonensis)

-Detailing the identifying qualities of the Arizona Desert Scorpion, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Arizona Desert Scorpion.

 The hearty Arizona Desert Scorpion is comfortable in one of America's driest regions and can grow bigger than the palm of an adult's hand.